MenakaGodakanda/security-monitoring-dashboard/README.md

 # Security Monitoring Dashboard

 This project demonstrates a web-based security monitoring dashboard using the ELK stack (Elasticsearch, Logstash, Kibana).
-The dashboard visualizes security metrics such as intrusion attempts, system vulnerabilities, and malware detections.
+The dashboard visualizes security metrics such as intrusion attempts, system vulnerabilities, and malware detections.<br>
 <a href="https://github.com/MenakaGodakanda/security-monitoring-dashboard/blob/main/Project_Description.md">Project Description</a>

 ## Overview